The Bachelorette (American TV series) season 15: Controversy

 On June 18, 2019, People released a story that contestant Jed Wyatt was in a relationship with Nashville musician Haley Stevens before and during filming of the season.
 Stevens stated that Wyatt promised her he was going on the show purely to further his music career, that he did not intend to begin a relationship with Brown, and any appearance of him pursuing Hannah Brown was simply "acting".
-Fans felt that Stevens' accusations had merit as Wyatt had performed several of his own written songs for Brown throughout his time on the show.
-She additionally published letters that Wyatt wrote to her, where he stated how someday she would be thankful that he did this.
-In the first episode, Brown had eliminated contestant Scott Andersen before the first rose ceremony after she was informed that Andersen still had a girlfriend back home.
-Ultimately, the news of Wyatt's relationship prior to the show caused Brown to end her engagement with him.
+She photographed an alleged note from Wyatt saying "someday we will be thankful for all of this".
+Brown ended her relationship with Wyatt following this news.